 Crunchy Beef Taco:

-Nima Sensor reports “Gluten Found” message.
-Remember, the shell and beef contain oats and are likely highly cross contaminated.
+Nima Sensor reports a “Gluten Found” message.
+Remember, the shell and beef contain oats and are likely highly cross-contaminated.

 Doritos Locos Taco:

-Nima Sensor reports “Gluten Found” message.
-The seasoned beef contains oats and is highly cross contaminated.
-Ironically the Doritos shell does not contain oats.
+Nima Sensor reports a “Gluten Found” message.
+The seasoned beef contains oats and is highly cross-contaminated.
+Ironically the Doritos shell doesn’t contain oats.

 Power Menu Bowl (chicken):

-Nima Sensor reports “Gluten Found” message.
-This is likely the safest option if you had to order something at Taco Bell; however, due to the high likelihood of cross contamination during the preparation process, it’s not a safe option for those serious about eating gluten free.
+Nima Sensor reports a “Gluten Found” message.
+This is likely the safest option if you had to order something at Taco Bell; however, due to the high likelihood of cross-contamination during the preparation process, it’s not a safe option for those serious about eating gluten free.

 As you can see, Taco Bell is three for three with “Gluten Found” messages.
-This restaurant is not safe for anyone avoiding gluten for medical reasons.
+This restaurant is unsafe for anyone who needs to avoid gluten for medical reasons.
 Period.

-I’d like to add that after evaluating the pink lines on the back of the Nima Sensor test capsules, both tacos had a very clear and distinct third pink line, which indicates the presence of a higher level of gluten.
+After evaluating the pink lines on the back of the Nima Sensor test capsules, I want to add that both tacos had an obvious and distinct third pink line, indicating a higher level of gluten.

-However, the Power Bowl only had a faint pink line, which may mean it contains only a trace amount of gluten, likely from heavy cross contamination and potentially below the 20 ppm FDA threshold.
+However, the Power Bowl only had a faint pink line, which may mean it contained only trace amounts of gluten, likely from heavy cross-contamination and potentially below the 20 ppm FDA threshold.

-For reference, the below image shows what the back of Nima Sensor test capsules look like.
+For reference, the image below shows the back of Nima Sensor test capsules.
 The first test capsule is unused (see the green seal at the top).
 There are no pink lines.

-The second capsule is used and is what shows when Nima does not find any gluten.
-The first pink line is the control line that shows you it works, the second line means “no gluten found.”
+The second capsule shows two pink lines, which means Nima didn’t find any gluten as the first pink line is the control line that shows you it worked.
+The second pink line means “no gluten found.”

 The Nima Sensor reads the lines and reports the results as a smiley face (no gluten found) or wheat symbol (gluten found).